jerome-neo/LiftSim/README.md

 This application is meant to be served on Docker.

 ## 3. Usage
-For more information, please see our [User Guide](docs/UserGuide.md).
+For more information regarding the simulation model, please see our [Back End User Guide](docs/UserGuide.md).
+For more information regarding using the web app, please see our [Front End User Guide](docs/FrontendUserGuide.md).

 ## 4. Data
 Data collection was done between February and March 2023.
 The data was collected at NUS S16 building elevators.